Skip to main content

 To comply with Microsoft licensing, each client submitting Word, Excel, or PowerPoint jobs must be licensed for Microsoft Office.
 For more information, see Licensing Microsoft Office software in Commercial Licensing on the Microsoft site.

-If you want to Convert files using local Microsoft Office installation, you must have a compatible version of Microsoft Office installed on the Conversion Service server:
+If you want to convert files using local Microsoft Office installation, you must have a compatible version of Microsoft Office installed on the Conversion Service server:

 Office version